-The Top 3 White Paint Colours for Kitchen Cabinets
+The Top 4 White Paint Colours for Kitchen Cabinets

 BTW: The best way to pick your fave white is to compare them to each other.
 This will really help you narrow down the undertones and decide which one best suits you and your home.

 - BM Chantilly Lace.
 This is a popular one with designers.
-Personally, I find it a stitch too icy and while it does act ‘white’, there are other ways to do it without the icy edge, such as…
+Personally, I find it a stitch too icy and while it does act ‘white’, there are other ways to do it without the cool edge

 - BM Super White.
 This is just a touch softer while doing the same thing as Chantilly – looking like white